Leg Pain (Aches)

 Leg pain of superficial venous insufficiency, just like any other type of pain, is a part of our defense mechanism, a signal indicating location and degree of damage our body sends to our brain.
 That is why, just like with any other types of symptoms, it is incorrect to only treat the pain, but rather to treat the pathological condition responsible for it.

 New York Vein Treatment center focuses on treating this and other symptoms and complications of venous disorders.
-We helped thousands of patients in Manhattan, Brooklyn, Queens, Staten Island as well as the surrounding New York area.
+We helped thousands of patients in Manhattan, Brooklyn, Queens, and Staten Island, as well as the surrounding New York area.
 Call or contact us to schedule your consultation.

 What a wonderful experience I've had!
 The problems with my legs are gone!
 I only wish I came here much earlier!
 Thank you, thank you, thank you! –Christine P., Manhattan NY